zhibailin/MasteringEnglish/13-Arm_Yourself_With_Specific_Knowledge.md

 So, instead of trying to be the best at one thing, you just try to be very, very good at three or more things.
 Is that a way of building specific knowledge?

 Naval: I actually think __the best way is__ just to **follow your own obsession**.
+And somewhere in the back of your mind, you can realize that, actually, this obsession I like and I’ll __keep an eye out for__ the commercial aspects of it.